kieranelby/KingOfTheEtherThrone/README.md

 ### Wouldn't it be more fun if there was a limit on how long a King can rule for?

 Yes, need to figure out how block timestamps work first.
-Suggestions for improvements welcome!
+More suggestions for improvements welcome!

 ### Haven't I seen something like this before?